 GDP

 Mauritania is an important producer of mineral products.
-About 35% (2023) of Mauritania’s exports are accounted for by iron ore, which makes the country one of the world’s leading exporters of the commodity.
-Mauritania also possesses copper, gold, silver and crude oil reserves and explorations are still ongoing.
+About 28% (2024) of Mauritania’s exports are accounted for by iron ore, which makes the country one of the world’s leading exporters of the commodity.
+More important still in terms of value are gold exports.
+Mauritania also possesses copper, silver and crude oil reserves and explorations are still ongoing.

 Mauritania's important export products are gold and ores (mostly iron and some copper) but also molluscs, frozen fish, and fish products (oil, flour, pellets etc.).